2020–2021 China–India skirmishes: Galwan Valley clash

 On 16 June, Chinese Colonel Zhang Shuili, spokesperson for the PLA's Western Command, said that the Indian military violated bilateral consensus causing "fierce physical confrontations and casualties", and that "the sovereignty over the Galwan Valley area had always belonged to China".
 On 18 June, India's Minister of External Affairs made a statement saying that China had "unilaterally tried to change the status quo" and that the violence was "premeditated and planned".
 The same day, the United States Assistant Secretary of State for East Asian and Pacific Affairs said that the Chinese PLA had "invaded" the "contested area" between India and China.

 On 19 June, however, Prime Minister Modi declared that "neither have [China] intruded into our border, nor has any post been taken over by them", contradicting multiple previous statements by the Indian government.
 Later the Prime Minister's Office clarified that the Indian Prime Minister wanted to indicate the bravery of 16 Bihar Regiment who had foiled the attempt of the Chinese side.
 On 22 June, U.S. News & World Report reported that US intelligence agencies have assessed that the chief of China's Western Theater Command, Gen. Zhao Zongqi, had sanctioned the skirmish.
 In the aftermath of the incident at Galwan, the Indian Army decided to equip soldiers along the border with lightweight riot gear as well as spiked clubs.

 On 20 June, India removed restriction on usage of firearms for Indian soldiers along the LAC.
 Satellite images analysed by the Australian Strategic Policy Institute show that China increased construction in the Galwan valley since the 15 June skirmish.
 The Chinese post that was destroyed by Indian troops on 15 June was reconstructed by 22 June, with an expansion in size and with more military movement.
 Other new defensive positions by both Indian and Chinese forces have also been built in the valley.

-Depsang Plains
+Depsang area

-India–China tension at Depsang started months before the May 2020 standoff.
-Chinese presence, 18 km inside the Indian perception of the LAC, near the Y-junction or Bottleneck on Raki Nala south the Depsang Plains, was reported by Indian media on 25 June 2020.
+India–China tension in the Depsang area started months before the May 2020 standoff.
+Chinese presence, 18 km inside the Indian perception of the LAC, near the Y-junction or Bottleneck on Burtsa Nala valley, was reported by Indian media on 25 June 2020.
 The reports described movement of troops, heavy vehicles and military equipment.
 The Chinese claim lines are 5 km further west of bottleneck.
 Indian Patrol Points (PP) 10, 11, 11A, 12 have been blocked by PLA movement and construction at the Y-junction since March–April 2020.
 Intelligence inputs on 31 August 2020 put the Chinese control of territory within the India's perception of the LAC at about 900 km2.